-Join Donovan Keith for an in-depth discussion in this video Next steps, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Next steps, part of Cinema 4D: Creating Materials.

 Now that you've completed the course, you may be wondering about some next steps.…Let me recommend some courses to you.
 Rob Gerret's CINEMA 4D Essentials covers a…lot of the same ground that we do.
 However, he also talks about texturing…with body paint.
 And that's something that we really didn't…have a chance touch on.
 And body paint is a really great tool in…CINEMA 4D, that allows you to paint directly onto your models.…And it's defiantly worth a look.
 You might also want to take a look at my…course, Production Rendering Techniques in CINEMA 4D.…In it, you'll find some rendering techniques as well as some information on lighting.…

 And lighting really is the key difference between a good looking render and a great…looking render.
 I'd also like to recommend an amazing free…resource, Grayscalegorilla.com.
 Nick Cambell and his contributors Chris…Schmidt and a number of others have created a really great resource with lots…of tutorials on texturing and lighting for specific cases.…If you'd like an even more in depth understanding of a lot of the content that…